Dr. Rahul Choudaha

-Choudaha has taught graduate courses on International Higher Education at New York University and Baruch College.
+Choudaha is affiliated with the Center for Studies in Higher Education at the University of California, Berkeley as a visiting scholar.
+He has taught graduate courses on International Higher Education at New York University and Baruch College.
 Choudaha received the Tony Adams Award for Excellence from the European Association of International Education in recognition of his research on international student segments.
-He served as the guest editor of the special issue on International Student Success for The Journal of International Students.
-He serves on the editorial board of the Journal of Studies in International Education.
-Choudaha was the principal investigator of the NAFSA’s national research report on improving international student experiences.
-He is the lead researcher of the upcoming NAFSA commissioned research on The Landscape of Pathway Providers in the U.S. He is a member of the Board of Directors of InterExchange, a nonprofit organization promoting cross-cultural awareness through exchange programs.
+Choudaha was the principal investigator of two national reports commissioned by NAFSA on improving international student experiences and third-party pathway providers in the U.S.

-Choudaha holds a doctorate in higher education from the University of Denver.
-He earned a master’s degree in management and a bachelor’s degree in engineering from India.
+Choudaha holds a doctorate in higher education, a master’s in business management, and a bachelor’s in electronics engineering.

 Previously, Di directed international operations and institutional relations at Global Volunteers, a non-profit with over three decades of experience offering volunteer programs in over 30 countries.
 In this role, she led a global team to manage international service programs in nine countries and supported the training and management of over 500 individual volunteers annually.

 Prior to Global Volunteers, she worked at the National Committee on US-China Relations, a New York-based non-profit with 50 years of experience in promoting US-China relations.
 Di was responsible for program design and delivery of a range of international education exchange programs including Fulbright.